30 years old and still going strong

 To run hydrogen storage tests by checking that the structure is airtight and stable.
 Gas storage is one of the options that are being explored to speed up the energy transition.
 After being kept in storage for months, or even years, the gas can then be transported to the point of use.
 The tests being conducted by Storengy will be followed by a commercial development phase in 2023.

-At the 2024 Paris Olympics, the village for the athletes and para-athletes will be heated and cooled by geothermics.
+Maybe not at the Village for the athletes and para-athletes will be heated and cooled by geothermics.
 The heating and cooling systems will use local and renewable energies, 68% of which will be supplied by shallow geothermal sources, located at a depth of about 100 metres.
 11 wells will be drilled in the neighbourhood to convert the Earth’s energy into heat or cold.
 On another scale, in 2021, ENGIE will complete the construction of a geothermal power plant in Rantau Dedap, Indonesia.
 With a target capacity of 240 MW, the plant will supply energy to about 480,000 households and cut carbon dioxide emissions by 1.1 million tonnes per year.

 Thanks to its subsidiary SHEM (Société hydro-électrique du Midi), ENGIE has acquired one century of experience in hydroelectricity in France.
 This subsidiary, which built its first dam in 1910, has been awarded the Label of French Excellence for companies that are part of the country’s living heritage.
 ENGIE is also present in the hydroelectricity sector in the UK, Brazil and Chile, with an installed capacity of 18 GW.